School of Social Work Anniversary Fellowship

 Raymond and Mary Borecki–Buck Scholarship

-Mary Borecki Buck ‘84 and Raymond Buck established this award to provide financial support to a non-matriculated student enrolled in the School of Social Work STEP program with demonstrated academic achievement and interest in applying to the full-time MSW program.
+Mary Borecki Buck ‘84 and Raymond Buck established this award to provide financial support to a non-matriculated student enrolled in the non-degree program with demonstrated academic achievement and interest in applying to the full-time MSW program.

 Frank V. Carollo Scholarship